 Chamonix-Zermatt Haute Route

 The Classic Tour of the High Alps between the two historic hometowns of Mont Blanc and the Matterhorn.
 Travel rugged, glaciated terrain in with light packs in Haute style.
 We are accepting custom bookings only for this season (late March to early May).

-This trip has a minimum of 3 to run.
+This trip has a minimum of 4 to run with 1 guide or 6 with 2 guides.
 The maximum group size is 8 skiers + 2 guides and the max guiding ratio is 4:1.

-If you would like to arrange the Haute Route or similar guided ski tour on a custom private basis for another time, click HERE for details and to request a custom trip proposal.
+If you would like to arrange the Haute Route or similar guided ski tour on a custom private basis, click HERE for details and to request a custom trip proposal.

 The Haute Route is the most classic ski tour in the Alps.
 It traverses the most spectacular and wildly rugged terrain from the lofty Mont Blanc massif to the foot of the iconic Matterhorn.
 This tour has everything you would expect in an Alps classic, steep mountain terrain with huge sparkling glaciers and jagged peaks.
 All of this is made accessible with little more than a daypack due to a remarkable fully staffed high mountain hut system.
 There is no other place on earth where a skier can travel such terrain in a short of a time with as light of a load, in as much comfort.